CriticalMoments/CMSaasStarter/README.md

     - Will auto-pause your database when not in use.
   - Who it’s for:
     - This tier is perfectly functional for a hobby project, or pre-revenue company.
 It’s easy to scale up once revenue starts, but it’s also fine to keep indefinitely if it never takes off.
-- $30/mo - Supabase pro, Cloudfare paid
+- $30/mo - Supabase Pro, Cloudfare [Workers Paid](https://www.cloudflare.com/plans/developer-platform/)
   - Pros:
     - Database backups.
     - Never pauses database.
-    - Over 1M serverless functions/day, with linear pricing past that.
+    - Over 1M serverless functions per day, with linear pricing for additional invocations.
   - Cons:
     - none
   - Who it’s for: